moov-io/ach/README.md

 ```
 # Mailing lists

 Users trade notes on the Google group moov-users (send mail to moov-users@googlegroups.com).
-You must join the group in order to post.
+You must join the [moov-users](https://groups.google.com/forum/#!forum/moov-users)forumn in order to post.

 # Contributing